top of page

 Supplies for stencil printing on fabric

-I have often been asked about the stencil printing technique that I use on fabric and have given answers over Instagram, but I feel that perhaps more of you will be helped by a few blogposts with some more explanation.
+I have often been asked about the supplies I use for stencil printing technique on fabric and I'll try to give you some explanation.

 3 pieces of stencil printed fabric with stencil brushes and craft knife